Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices: Abstract

 \section{Abstract}

 Non-Hermitian (NH) systems have attracted great attention due to their exotic phenomena beyond Hermitian domains.
-Here we study the wave-packet dynamics in general one-dimensional NH lattices and uncover several unexpected phenomena.
+Here we {systematically} study the wave-packet dynamics in general one-dimensional NH lattices and uncover several unexpected phenomena.
 The group velocity of a wave packet during the time evolution in such NH lattices is not only governed by the real part of the band structure but also by its imaginary part.
 The momentum also evolves due to the imaginary part of the band structure, which can lead to a self-induced Bloch oscillation in the absence of external fields.
-Furthermore, we discover the wave-packet dynamics can exhibit disorder-free NH jumps even when the energy spectra are entirely real.
-Finally, we show that the NH jumps can lead to both positive and negative temporal Goos–Hänchen shifts at the edge.
+Furthermore, we discover the wave-packet dynamics can exhibit disorder-free NH jumps even when the energy spectra are entirely real, {which we call the \textit{NH wave-packet jump}}.
+Finally, we show that the {NH wave-packet jumps} can lead to both positive and negative temporal Goos–Hänchen shifts at the edge.

 \textit{Introduction}---Wave dynamics lies at the heart of a variety of fundamental phenomena in lattice systems, such as Bloch oscillations \cite{bloch1929quantenmechanik,zener1934theory}, dynamic localization \cite{holthaus1992collapse}, and Anderson localization \cite{anderson1958absence,anderson1985question,schwartz2007transport,segev2013anderson}.
 Although these phenomena were originally discovered for electronic wavefunctions, similar phenomena turn out to exist also in classical light.
 Beyond lattice physics, wave dynamics also exhibits various unique phenomena for light.
 A prominent example is the propagation of a light beam at an interface between media with different refractive indices, where the reflected beam undergoes a spatial displacement, known as the Goos--Hänchen shift \cite{goos1947neuer,rechtsman2011negative,grosche2016spatial,miller1972shifts,huang2008goos,de2010observation,wu2011valley,soboleva2012giant,jiang2015topological}, leading to an important application in sensing \cite{yin2006goos,zhu2024label,berguiga2025complete}.
 Recently, the counterpart of this effect in the time domain, i.e., temporal Goos–Hänchen shift (TGHS), was proposed in a dispersive linear medium with a time boundary \cite{ponomarenko2022goos} and subsequently demonstrated in Hermitian synthetic discrete-time heterolattices \cite{qin2024temporal}.